-The balance sheet may be defined as a statement of Assets, Liabilities and Capital prepared on the last date of the accounting period to show the financial position of the business.
+A balance sheet is a statement of the assets, liabilities, and capital prepared on the last date of the accounting period to show the financial position of the business.

 A balance sheet is prepared from the trial balance after the balances of nominal accounts are transferred either to trading or to the profit and loss account.
 The remaining balances of personal and real accounts represent either assets or liabilities.

 Functions of the Balance Sheet

-1. Provides the Summary of Assets, Liabilities and Capital
+1. Summarizes Assets, Liabilities, and Capital

-2. Measures the Liquidity of the Business
+2. Measures Business Liquidity

-As Balance Sheet shows the summary of various assets provided to the business and the claims on these assets it indicates the ability of the business to pay its debts.
-In this way, the Balance Sheet serves as a measure of the liquidity of the business.
+A balance sheet summarizes a firm’s assets, and the claims on these assets indicate the ability of the business to pay its debts.
+In this way, the balance sheet serves as a measure of the liquidity of the business.

-3. Measures the Solvency of the Business
+3. Measures Business Solvency

 The solvency of a business is measured by ascertaining the relationship of total assets to total liabilities.
 It indicates the firm’s ability to meet all its short-term and long-term debts.
-In this way, the Balance Sheet serves as a measure of solvency.
+In this way, the balance sheet serves as a measure of solvency.

 Limitations of the Balance Sheet

-- Fixed assets are shown in the Balance Sheet at their book value (Historical cost — Depreciation to date).
-A conventional Balance Sheet does not reflect the original value of assets.
+- Fixed assets are shown in the balance sheet at their book value (Historical cost — Depreciation to date).
+A conventional balance sheet does not reflect the original value of assets.

 - As fixed assets are shown in the balance sheet at their book value, this does not have any relationship with the market value.